allegro/allegro.tech/_posts/2018-08-31-postmortem-why-allegro-went-down.md

 <img alt="Undertow thread count in Listing service"
 src="/img/articles/2018-08-31-postmortem-why-allegro-went-down/undertow-threads.png" />
 <figcaption>
 Undertow thread count in Listing service.
-A sudden increase is visible during the time there were too few instances to handle incoming traffic.
+A sudden increase is visible during the time when there were too few instances to handle incoming traffic.
 Compare with the graph of response times above.
 </figcaption>
 </figure>